 Okanogan Country is a region rich with artistry, here you'll find painters, wood sculptures, metal workers, sketch artists, and so much more.
 Lots of these creators are lifetime locals, and many have traveled far to settle in the alluring serenity Okanogan Country has to offer.
 Join us on a self guided tour of local attractions, and enrich yourself in the culture and history as you admire tree carvings, murals, and more.

-13 sycamore trees were trasformed in to sculptures in the city of Bridgeport along Foster Creek Avenue.
-The tree, planted over 50 years ago, were diseased and dying and rather than removing them, town officials instead hired chainsaw sculptor Jacob Lewis to trasform the tree in to wooden works of art.Read More
+13 sycamore trees were transformed into sculptures in the city of Bridgeport along Foster Creek Avenue.
+The trees, planted over 50 years ago, were diseased & dying and rather than removing them, town officials instead hired chainsaw sculptor Jacob Lewis to transform the trees into wooden works of art.Read More

 Colorful mosaic tiles cover the towers that sit above the town of Pateros.
 Originally by artist Richard Elliot, the project took place in 1992, and was rebuilt in 2015 after the Carlton Complex Fires scathed a large part of Pateros and burned the precious artwork.
 Now fully restored, the towers stand a symbol of recovory and strength for the town below.Read More